 - Trouble multitasking

 These symptoms can lead to problems with your job, school, or social life.
 Young adults with ADHD might find it hard to meet deadlines, make it to meetings or events on time, or control their emotional outbursts.

 To make a diagnosis, your doctor will most likely do a series of tests.
 They’ll give you a physical exam to rule out other conditions, ask about your medical history and other conditions you may have, and do psychological tests and use ADHD rating scales to take a deeper look at your symptoms.

 There are three main types of ADHD, and testing may depend on your symptoms.
 The types are:

-- Impulsive-hyperactive.
+- Hyperactive-impulsive.
 This is the least common form of ADHD.
 It causes you to act on impulse and have restless tendencies.

-- Inattentive and distractible.
+- Inattentive.
 This type involves issues with your ability to pay attention.

 - Combined.
 This is the most common kind and shows symptoms of both of the other forms.

 Sometimes, a person who doesn’t have one of the first two types will go years without a diagnosis.
 Because they have symptoms of only one type, their doctor might not recognize their ADHD earlier on.